MLacra/data_science_notebooks/project 4 - Predicting Default Risk/README.md

 The accuracy for the Creditworthy class is 0.78, while for the Non-Creditworthy is 0.66.
 This means that the model has bias towards correctly predicting Creditworthy individuals because its accuracy in this segment is significantly higher than in the other.

 ### *3.2 Decision Tree*
-_1)	Which predictor variables are significant or the most important?_
+_3.2.1.
+Which predictor variables are significant or the most important?_

-After I ran the decision tree with all 12 variables, I obtained the variable importance in Figure 3.
+After I ran the decision tree with all 12 variables, I obtained the variable importance shown in Section 3.2.2.
 It seems
-•	Credit-Amount
+1. Credit-Amount
-•	Duration of Credit Month
+2. Duration of Credit Month
-•	Account-Balance-No account
+3. Account-Balance-No account
 are the most important predictor variables.

-_2)	Show the p-values or variable importance charts for all of the predictor variables._
+_3.2.2.
+Show the p-values or variable importance charts for all of the predictor variables._

 Variable importance can be found  below.

 ![Decision tree variable importance](figures/decisionTree_var_imp.png)

-_3)	Validate your model against the Validation set.
+_3.2.3.
+Validate your model against the Validation set.
 What was the overall percent accuracy?_

 The overall accuracy was 63.34% on the validation set.

-_4)	 Show the confusion matrix.
+_3.2.4.
+Show the confusion matrix.
 Are there any bias seen in the model’s predictions?_

 The overall percent accuracy of the Decision Tree model is 70 %, which is strong PPV= true positives / (true positives + false positives) = 0.73